 Ill side-effects of health policy

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday October 12, 1993
+by Phil Burgess, Unabridged from the Rocky Mountain News, October 12, 1993

 Although the secrecy surrounding the Clinton administration’s health security “initiative” was more like the premiere of Jurassic Park than the Manhattan Project, people are still being surprised by what they are finding.